aptos-labs/developer-docs/apps/docusaurus/docs/reference/glossary.md

 - **Ed25519** is our supported digital signature scheme.
 - More specifically, the Aptos network uses the PureEdDSA scheme over the Ed25519 curve, as defined in RFC 8032.

+### Epoch

+- An **epoch** is the period of time between reconfigurations of the validator set and other administrative actions by the blockchain.
+On Aptos mainnet currently, it is every 2 hours.

 ### Event